News and Information from Camp Tintype

 Tuition balance payment and No refund policy

-Notice: The balance of the workshop tuition must be paid in cash or USPS Money Order upon arrival at Camp Tintype, or by check 30 days or sooner before workshop time.
+Notice: The balance of the workshop tuition must be paid in cash upon arrival at Camp Tintype, or by check or money order 30 days or sooner before workshop time.
+I do not take credit cards, debit cards, or do electronic cash transfers.
 If you fail to arrive at the workshop for any reason whatsoever, there will be no refunds of any sort.
 Also, please make out all checks or money orders, including deposits, to "John Coffer".

 Yet one more reason to attend a Camp Tintype workshop